-Fall Family Staycation
+Fall Staycations for the Family

-Inject Fall Fun Into the Back-to-School Routine
+Add Some Fun to the Back-to-School Routine

-Sample the Best Fall Festivals
+Sample the Best Fall Festivals.

 As the season changes, small towns around the country gear up for fall-themed festivals to celebrate autumn's bounty and traditions.
 You can do some research to find the best local festivals in your area, but here are some of our favorites around the country.

-Set Off on a Nature Walk
+Set Off on a Nature Walk.

-Take the Plunge at an Indoor Water Park
+Take the Plunge at an Indoor Water Park.

-Before you pack away your bathing suit, make a post-summer splash at an indoor water park with water slides, sprinkler parks and wave-pool fun.
-Great Wolf Lodge has locations around the country making it an easy overnight getaway.
+Before you pack away your bathing suit, make a post-summer splash at an indoor water park with waterslides, sprinkler parks and wave-pool fun.
+Great Wolf Lodge has locations around the country, making it an easy overnight getaway.
 Book a night in a family-friendly room, and let someone else make the beds and keep things tidy while the family splashes around these watery wonderlands.
-And while check-out at the hotel is 11 a.m., you can stay and play until the park closes for the day.
+And while checkout at the hotel is 11 a.m., you can stay and play until the park closes for the day.

-Learning in Action at a Museum
+Put Learning Into Action at a Museum.

 Prepare for the new school year with some hands-on learning at a local museum.
 Get schooled in social studies with a visit to a history museum, such as Washington, DC's National Museum of American History.
 If you're nurturing an artist, explore the masterpieces at the Metropolitan Museum of Art in New York City, or check out outsider art at Baltimore's American Visionary Art Museum.
 Budding paleontologists and scientists can learn about ecosystems and check out dinosaur bones, including the massive T. rex Sue, at the Field Museum in Chicago.
 Or keep things light and inspiring at a preschooler-friendly kids' museum with plenty of stimulation and hands-on fun, such as the playful Please Touch Museum in Philadelphia or the inspiring Children's Museum of Indianapolis in Indiana.